Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 >
 {style="note"}

-Similarly to `MutableSharedFlow`, `MutableStateFlow` exposes APIs for emitting updates.
+Similar to `MutableSharedFlow`, `MutableStateFlow` exposes APIs for emitting updates.
 If you expose it directly, any code that receives it can update the state by downcasting it to `MutableStateFlow`.

 To prevent this, expose the mutable flow as a read-only `StateFlow` with the [`.asStateFlow()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/as-state-flow.html) function: